bpdm88/football-picker/README.md

 *Step 1*:

 - The **'Create Player'** section allows the user to enter a name and adjust each skill (attack, defence, creativity) between a range of 0 - 5.
-- Alternativly the user can select **'Auto Skill'** which will randomly assign the player a score for each attribute.
+- If preferred the user can select **'Auto Skill'** which will randomly assign the player a score for each attribute.
 - When the user clicks **'Add Player'** it will be added to the **'Available Squad'** card.

 - Alternatively, the user can use the **'Auto Squad'** button which will randomly select 10 of the 30 pre-made players available.